 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
+See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental Walls Sandstone or limestone, as built, no insulation (assumed) Roof Pitched, no insulation (assumed) Floor (another dwelling below) Windows Single glazed Main heating Boiler and radiators, mains gas ★★★ ☆ Main heating controls Programmer, TRVs and bypass Secondary heating None Hot water From main system Lighting Low energy lighting in 87% of fixed outlets
+Element Description Energy Efficiency Environmental Walls Sandstone or limestone, as built, no insulation (assumed) Sandstone or limestone, as built, partial insulation (assumed) Roof Pitched, no insulation (assumed) ★ ☆☆☆☆ Floor (another dwelling below) Windows Some double glazing Main heating Boiler and radiators, mains gas ★★★★ ☆ Main heating controls Programmer, TRVs and bypass ★★★☆☆ Secondary heating None Hot water From main system ★★★★ ☆ Lighting Low energy lighting in 44% of fixed outlets